 The City has established proper procurement practices in compliance with City Charter and Chapter 21 of the City’s Code of Ordinances, State of Florida Statutes, and Federal Code of Regulations.
 The Purchasing Division is a member of the National Institute of Government Procurement (NIGP), the Florida Association of Public Procurement Officials (FAPPO), Central Florida Chapter of NIGP (CFC-NIGP), and is certified by the Universal Public Procurement Certification Council (UPPCC).

-The City requires a vendor application and IRS W-9 form in order to be added to the vendor list.
+The City requires vendors to submit a completed City vendor application and completed IRS W-9 form in order to be added to the vendor list.
 Each City department has access to this vendor list for quote purposes and is responsible for the purchase of commodities and services for their department up to their authority levels.

 Purchasing oversees a centralized/partially decentralized procurement system.
 In accordance with the thresholds below, the City issues Purchase Orders for invoice payments, or payments are made by city-issued purchasing cards.